Hitting the slopes: A spectroscopic view of UV continuum slopes of galaxies reveals a reddening at z > 9.5: Results

 \subsection{The redshift evolution of the UV slope}

 We begin by investigating the redshift evolution of $\beta$ across our spectroscopic sample.
-A plot of $\beta$ as a function of redshift is shown in the left panel of Figure \ref{fig:beta-redshift}, with both individual measurements as well as median values measured in the redshift bins 1 to 5 shown.
-We find a very mild evolution of $\beta$ with redshift across the full redshift range, with the best-fitting relation showing a relatively shallow slope of $-0.03$.
-The median $\beta$ values decrease monotonically between redshifts 5.5 to $\sim7.5$, but show a slight upturn in the $z>9.5$ bin.
+A plot of $\beta$ as a function of redshift is shown in the left panel of Figure \ref{fig:beta-redshift}, with both individual measurements and median values measured in the redshift bins 1 to 5.
+The median and standard deviation of $\beta$ that we measure in the redshift bins are as follows: Bin 1 ($z=5.82$): $\beta = -2.21 \pm 0.38$, Bin 2 ($z=6.61$): $\beta = -2.26 \pm 0.32$, Bin 3 ($z=7.43$): $\beta = -2.35 \pm 0.42$, Bin 4 ($z=8.60$): $\beta = -2.43 \pm 0.42$ and Bin 5 ($z=10.51$): $\beta = -2.33 \pm 0.32$.
+We find a very mild evolution of $\beta$ with redshift throughout the whole redshift range, with the best-fitting relation showing a relatively shallow slope of $-0.03$.
+The median values of $\beta$ decrease monotonically between redshifts 5.5 to $\sim7.5$, but show a slight upturn in the bin $z>9.5$.

 To further explore this trend at $z>9.5$, we also derive the evolution of $\beta$ without Bin 5, finding a much bluer slope of the best-fitting relation of $-0.08$, as also shown in the left panel of Figure \ref{fig:beta-redshift}.
-This steeper trend would have predicted most of the $z>9.5$ sources to have much bluer $\beta$ values, and although some sources appear to line up with this trend, the median value measured at $z>9.5$ is roughly in $1\sigma$ tension with the predicted trend at $z<9.5$.
-Although this tension is not strong, the apparent flattening of the $\beta$ vs. redshift relation at $z>9.5$ is clear, at least with the limited number of spectroscopic confirmations that currently exist at these redshifts.
+This steeper trend would have predicted that most $z>9.5$ sources have much bluer $\beta$ values, and although some sources appear to align with this trend, the median value measured at $z>9.5$ is roughly in $1\sigma$ tension with the predicted trend at $z<9.5$.
+Although this tension is not strong, the apparent flattening of the relation between $\beta$ and redshift at $z>9.5$ is clear.

 To further explore the distribution of $\beta$ values across redshifts, in the middle panel of Figure \ref{fig:beta-redshift} we show violin plots for the distribution of $\beta$ in the redshift bins considered in this study.
 It is clear that particularly in the $6<z<7$ and $8<z<9.5$ bins, we may be missing the tail of the distribution at the bluest $\beta$ values.
 This implies that in a more complete survey, the median $\beta$ measured at these redshifts may be even bluer.
 The $z>9.5$ bin on the other hand, despite suffering from low number statistics, appears to be a well-sampled normal distribution, giving further credibility to the idea of reddened $\beta$ at $z>9.5$.
 Lastly, we note that there are not many galaxies with $\beta < -3.0$ across the full redshift range, contrary to what has been reported by studies relying on photometric measurements of $\beta$ at these redshifts.